ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 Station-123456-download | 2024-09-09 10:10:00 | CODE-VR2W-123456-2019_06_13T16 | 2019-06-13 16:30:00 | 2020-06-12 13:15:00 | ***
 CODE-VR2W-123456-2019_06_13T16:2024-09-09 10:10:00 | 2024-09-09 10:10:00 | CODE-VR2W-123456-2019_06_13T16 | 2019-06-13 16:30:00 | 2020-06-12 13:15:00 |

-The first row should be deleted since the downloads are matched to the same receiver but the download catalognumber is not in the expected format `{receiver_catalognumber}-{download_date}`.
+The first row should be deleted since the downloads are matched to the same receiver deployment but the download catalognumber is not in the expected format (`{receiver_catalognumber}-{download_date}`).

 Once the proper downloads to delete are selected by the user, the notebook will display the updates it will be doing and display an 'Update' button for you to press once you have verified that the notebook is making the correct changes.

-**IMPORTANT** Please double check the update steps to ensure the notebook is performing accurately.
+⭐ **IMPORTANT** ⭐ Please double check the update steps to ensure the notebook is performing accurately.

 ![Example 4 Update Steps](../fig/nmt_dbfix_ex4_fig4.png)